w3c/trace-context/spec/20-http_header_format.md

 ### Other Flags

 The behavior of other flags, such as (`00000100`) is not defined and reserved for future use.
-Implementation MUST set those to zero.
+Implementations MUST set those to zero.

 ## Examples of HTTP headers